 The Sapporo Snow Festival is the unmissable winter festival in Hokkaido that attracts millions of visitors every year.
 This festival takes place in early February and runs for a week.
 It has hundreds of snow and ice statues, and some of them are so huge that even Japanese soldiers have to help.
 The top 5 sculptures are usually the size of a building, so you can imagine the magnificence of this event.
-And it all gets even more magic when the night comes because the sculptures will be illuminated and you will enjoy a breathtaking scenery.
+And it all gets even more magic when the night comes because the sculptures will be illuminated and you will enjoy breathtaking scenery.

 The Asahikawa Winter Festival

-The Asahikawa Winter Festival is the second largest festival in the Northern island of Hokkaido.
+The Asahikawa Winter Festival is the second-largest festival in the Northern island of Hokkaido.
 It takes place in February and it lasts for a week.
-There are lots of cool things to see everywhere, but make sure you don’t miss the ice sculptures along Heiwa-dori street that are magically illuminated at night.
+There are lots of cool things to see everywhere, but make sure you don’t miss the ice sculptures along Heiwa-dori Street that are magically illuminated at night.
 This festival usually runs at the same time as the Sapporo Snow Festival, but it is less crowded.

 The Lake Shikotsu Hyoto Festival

 The Lake Shikotsu Hyoto Festival is held from late January to mid-February in Chitose (Hokkaido).
 While other festivals have sculptures that are carved in ice with precision, this one uses spraying water that freezes and creates massive natural sculptures.

 For more information on these and other winter festival ideas in Japan visit the National Tourism Organization website.